 Kris lives with her partly disabled uncle in rural Denmark and together they run a derelict farm.
 In their quirky yet loving relationship, built upon daily routines, words aren’t necessary.
 Kris is the dominant workhorse and she has taken on a motherly and overprotecting role towards her uncle.

 The two children Røskva and Tjalfe embark on an adventurous journey to Valhalla with the two gods Thor and Loki.
 However, the peace of Valhalla is threatened by the monstrous Fenris wolf and the dreaded giants, the Jotnar.
 Together with the gods, the two young humans take on the fight to save Valhalla from the end of the world – Ragnarok.

 Jeanette Nordahl, 2019

-Following her mother’s death, 17-year old Ida moves in with her estranged aunt and cousins.
-The home is filled with physical tenderness and love, but outside, the family leads a violent and criminal life as debt collectors.
-As Ida becomes part of their way of life, she starts to realize why her mother might have kept her distance, but there is something relieving and potent about her cousins’ way of dealing with the world.
+Following her mother’s death, 17-year old Ida moves in with her estranged aunt and her aunt’s grown sons.
+The home is filled with physical tenderness and love, but outside of the home, the family leads a violent and criminal life as debt collectors.
+As Ida becomes part of their way of life, she starts to realize why her mother might have kept her distance, but there’s something relieving and potent about her cousins’ violent way of dealing with the world.